 Instructions

-• PREP: Preheat the waffle iron.
-If you won't be eating waffles right away and want to keep waffles warm, see Note 5.
+• Preheat the waffle iron.
+If you won’t be eating waffles right away and want to keep waffles warm, see note 5.

-• COOK: If your waffle iron or pan has a nonstick surface, don't use cooking spray.
-(Cooking spray builds up on nonstick surfaces and eventually becomes tacky, ruining that non-stick coating.)
-If it doesn't have a nonstick surface, grease with cooking spray.
-Add a measured 1/3 cup of batter from the blender into each cavity.
-Use all the batter in the blender -- scraping it out with a spatula if needed.
+• If your waffle iron or pan has a nonstick surface, don’t use cooking spray.
+(Cooking spray builds up on nonstick surfaces and eventually becomes tacky, ruining the nonstick coating.)
+If it doesn’t have a nonstick surface, grease with cooking spray.
+Add 1/3 cup of batter from the blender into each cavity.
+Use all the batter—scraping it out with a spatula if needed.

 Most waffle irons will signal to let you know the waffle is done.
 If your waffle maker doesn’t have that feature, watch for the steam to stop seeping out the sides.
 Never open your iron until the steam has stopped!
 Right out of the waffle iron, place each waffle on a wire cooling rack.

-• ENJOY: Serve waffles enjoying as is or with a drizzle of syrup, a dollop of whipped cream, and/or fresh fruit (like bananas or strawberries).
+• Serve waffles as is or with a drizzle of syrup, a dollop of whipped cream, and/or fresh fruit (like bananas or strawberries).

 Video